findmypast/lar-carabiner/README.md

 app/config/packages/weboap/carabiner
 ```

-then visit the config file that you just published to tune.
+then visit the config file that you just published to tune it.